kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/KedroCyberpunkBlogPost.md

 ```

 Now I can run:

-- `kedro run --pipeline=query_pipeline --tags=cli` for CLI mode
+* `kedro run --pipeline=query_pipeline --tags=cli` for CLI mode
-- `kedro run --pipeline=query_pipeline --tags=discord` for Discord mode
+* `kedro run --pipeline=query_pipeline --tags=discord` for Discord mode

-Kedro's tag system ensures only the appropriate nodes run, and execution order is guaranteed because nodes are connected by their inputs/outputs.
+Kedro's tag system ensures only the appropriate nodes run, and execution order is guaranteed because nodes are connected by their inputs and outputs.
 This is the Kedro way: use the framework's features to solve problems elegantly.

-## Lessons Learned
+## Lessons learned

 This project started with building a simple query system to test a new dataset.
 It ended up being a very insightful learning experience.

-### 1. Separation of Concerns Is Important
+### 1. Separation of concerns is important

 Having separate pipelines for processing and querying meant I could iterate on query logic without reprocessing 400 pages of transcript and 13,000 wiki pages.
 This separation, enforced by Kedro's architecture, was a great time saver.

-### 2. The Data Catalog Is Your Friend
+### 2. The data catalog is your friend

 Never hardcode file paths.
 The catalog makes it trivial to:

-- Change data locations
+* Change data locations
-- Use different datasets for testing vs. production
+* Use different datasets for testing vs. production
-- Track data lineage
+* Track data lineage

-### 3. Parameters Enable Experimentation
+### 3. Parameters enable experimentation

 Moving magic numbers to `parameters.yml` made it easy to experiment:

-- What's the optimal chunk size?
+* What's the optimal chunk size?
-- How much overlap is needed?
+* How much overlap is needed?
-- What temperature works best for this use case?
+* What temperature works best for this use case?

 Change a parameter, rerun the pipeline.
 No code changes needed.

-### 4. Nodes Are Just Functions
+### 4. Nodes are just functions

 Don't overthink it.
 A node can be a simple transformation, a complex loop, or anything in between.
 Kedro provides structure, not restrictions.

-### 5. Tags Are Powerful
+### 5. Tags are powerful

 The tag system solved a real architectural problem elegantly.
 It's a simple feature with powerful implications for pipeline organization.

-## Conclusion: From Experiment to Production Pattern
+## Conclusion: from experiment to production pattern

 What started as a test of an experimental dataset became a comprehensive exploration of building production-ready data pipelines with Kedro.
 The project demonstrates:

-- **RAG system architecture** using semantic search
+* **RAG system architecture** using semantic search
-- **Custom dataset integration** with LangChain
+* **Custom dataset integration** with LangChain
-- **Pipeline organization** for different execution modes
+* **Pipeline organization** for different execution modes
-- **Async integration** with blocking operations
+* **Async integration** with blocking operations
-- **Practical constraints** and trade-offs in real systems
+* **Practical constraints** and trade-offs in real systems

 The code is clean, maintainable, and follows Kedro best practices.
 More importantly, it works.
 The bot can answer questions about Cyberpunk 2077, drawing from both the game transcript and comprehensive wiki data.